-Many factors can affect the chances of you conceiving and family history and your own health are some of the factors that can affect a pregnancy.
-Pre-pregnancy counselling can be a great help so that any issues that might affect the pregnancy can be discussed and addressed.
+Many factors can affect pregnancy.
+Family history and your own health can affect pregnancy.
+Pre-pregnancy counselling can help so that any issues that might affect the pregnancy can be discussed and addressed.

-Apparently age is just a number - that is until you are trying to conceive, then it can be much more important.
-A woman will be less fertile as she gets older and that decline becomes more marked over the age of 35 and older mums run several risks when they get pregnant later such as:
+They say that age is just a number and that might be true until you are trying to conceive.
+Then it becomes muchmore significant.
+A woman will be less fertile as she gets older and that decline becomes more marked over the age of 35.
+Additionally getting pregnant later heightens the risk of :

-If you have taken medication to postpone your menstruation or to prevent pregnancy then our pre pregnancy check up will be the time that any medications you are taking, are stopped and our gynaecologist will be able to advise you about how long it is likely to be before your cycle goes back to normal.
+If you have taken medication to postpone your menstruation or to prevent pregnancy then our pre pregnancy check up will be the time to stop any medications you are taking.
+Our gynaecologists will be able to advise you about how long it is likely to be before your cycle returns to normal.

-If you are planning to get pregnant in the next few months, your diet needs to give the best start to your pregnancy.
+If you are planning to get pregnant, your diet should be adjusted to give you the best chance of a healthy pregnancy.
 Cutting out alcohol, tobacco and any drug use, as well as looking at your diet is going to be key.
-You can also consider pre-natal vitamins that you will be advised about.
+You can also consider pre-natal vitamins that your consultant will advise you about.

 Now is the time to look at your own and your partners home and work environment.
-It may be that without you realising it there might be something about those environments that will affect your pregnancy and your baby's health.
-Some common work place substances can cause men to have reproductive problems.
+It may be that without you realising it there might be something about those environments that will affect your pregnancy or your baby's health.
+Common work-place substances can cause men to have reproductive problems.
 Some of these might be:

 Being either under or overweight can affect your chances of getting pregnant.
-Being a healthy weight will not only increase your conception chances you but also will help your stay fit and active during your pregnancy.
+Being a healthy weight will not only increase your conception chances but will also help you stay fit and active during your pregnancy.

-You need to prepare both mentally and physically for your pregnancy.
-Talk to your doctor if you are unsure if any of your lifestyle choices might affect the chance or conception.
+You need to prepare both mentally and physically for your pregnancy and for becoming a parent.
+Talk to your consultant gynecologist in London if you think any of your lifestyle choices might affect your chance or conception.

-Some sexual positions are thought more likely to end in pregnancy than others.
-There is no proven data and this could be an old wives tale, but do still ask your doctor about how sexual positions can affects sperm count and conception.
+Some sexual positions are thought more likely to result in pregnancy than others.
+There is no proven data and this could be attributed to old wives tale, but your doctor will be happy to talk to you about how sexual positions can affects conception.

-It always takes two to tango and as such your partner's medical, sexual, and their family history will all play a part in your quest for parenthood.
-Check him out and make any adjustments and together you will soon be pregnant and looking forward to being parents.
+Your partner's medical, sexual, and family history will all play a part in your quest for parenthood.
+We can help your partner check his sperm count and give other advice that will help you both look forward to being parents.